 Immediate dentures are inserted immediately after the removal of the remaining teeth.
-To make this possible, the dentist takes measurements and makes the models of the patient's jaws during a preliminary visit.
+To make this possible, the dentist takes measurements, and makes the models of the patient's jaws during the preliminary visit.

-A removable denture that fits over a small number of remaining natural teeth or implants.
-The natural teeth must be prepared to provide stability and support for the denture.
-Your dentist can determine if an overdenture would be suitable for you.
+An Over-denture is a removable denture that fits over a small number of remaining natural teeth, or implants.
+The natural teeth must be prepared to provide stability, and support for the denture.
+Your dentist can determine if an Over-denture would be suitable for you.

 What will dentures feel like?

-It is not unusual to experience minor irritation or soreness.
+It is not unusual to experience minor irritation, or soreness.
 You may find that saliva flow temporarily increases.
 As your mouth becomes accustomed to the dentures, these problems should diminish.
-One or more follow-up appointments with the dentist are generally needed after a denture is inserted.
-If any problem persists, particularly irritation or soreness, be sure to consult your dentist.
+One, or more follow-up appointments with the dentist are generally needed after a denture is inserted.
+If any problems persist, particularly irritation or soreness, be sure to consult your dentist.

 Will dentures make me look different?